By a Broken Rites researcher, article updated 11 August 2016

 Because of Pell's absence from Australia, people attending the public hearing in Sydney were forced to watch the cross-examination of Pell on a large video screen.
 Some victims flew to Rome, so they could be present in the conference room in which Pell is being cross-examined by video-link from Australia.
 While in Rome, these Australian victims were interviewed by world-wide media.

 Pell's refusal to re-visit Australia for the Royal Commission certainly increased the public scrutiny of him around the world.
-Indeed, it was a public relations disaster:
+Indeed, for Pell, it was a public relations disaster:

 Pell's disappearance prompted the Melbourne Herald Sun newsroom to wonder whether perhaps any church-victims had lodged complaints to the Royal Commission (or elsewhere) about any incidents involving Pell.
 Therefore, in February 2016, the Herald Sun sent some questions to Pell in Rome, asking about a possible "police investigation" of Pell.

 Pell responded by issuing a general statement, available to all media for immediate publication, objecting to any "police investigation" about him.
 This reply was available not only to the Herald Sun but also to the Herald Sun's rivals — the Fairfax newspapers and ABC radio-TV news.
 Because of Pell's media release, the Herald Sun feared being scooped now by its rivals, so it hurriedly published its own story about a "police investigation", together with Pell's denial about there being any "police investigation".

 Thus, Pell's own office had a hand in bringing this "police investigation" story to the world in February 2016.